Tanner Jeannot’s case for the Calder Trophy

 - Mercer (-0.1)

-Jeannot hops into the top three in the xGAR category, tied with Zegras for third.
+Jeannot hops into the top three in the xGAR category, barely above Zegras for third.
 However, it’s important to remember that Zegras hasn’t played as many games, so his per 60 numbers will be higher than the Predators’ young stud.

 Observations